real-oaka/elev-projekt-ts/README.md

-# elev-projekt-ts
+# elevprojekt-ts
-Datorns Anatomy av Timmy Svensson EE15
+Anatomy of the Computer by Timmy Svensson EE15